I love writing about a wide variety of things, from the fascinating to the absurd.

 Volkswagen literally means "people's car".
 But the Volkswagen Phaeton is anything BUT that...
 Who would buy a $70,000 Volkswagen, even if it's a nice big one?
 It is essentially a Bentley with a Volkswagen badge, as its frame is based on the Bentley, and its engine is sourced from the Audi W12.
 But is it a Volkswagen, even a Volkswagen with delusions of grandeur?

 Phaetons sold so poorly in the US that Volkswagen did not bother importing any since 2006.
-On the other hand, Phaetons seem to sell well in Europe, as the 2011 model as just launched.
-Different tradition over there, but it still doesn't sell as well as BMW 7-series, Mercedes S-class, or even the Audi A8s.
+On the other hand, Phaetons seem to sell well in Europe, as they launched a 2011 model.
+Different tradition over there, but it still doesn't sell as well as the BMW 7-series, Mercedes S-class, or even the Audi A8s.

 5. Hyundai Equus

 Hyundai wants to fight comers on all fronts, including by launching a new luxury brand, like Nissan, Honda, and Toyota did way back when.
 Hyundai's new Genesis sedan and coupe, and their Tau engine, are excellent.
 However, when you have a brand known for bargain cars, a luxury car the size of the Lexus LS460 doesn't fit anywhere in the scene.
 When people think of luxury cars, people do not think of Hyundai.
 Thus, the Hyundai Equus has the same problem as the Volkswagen Phaeton... great car, wrong image.